greatertomi/sms-api/README.md

 - PostgreSQL

 ## Note
 1. Authorization follows the Bearer [token] pattern.
 To access private routes, copy the token received during login into the authorization header.
+2. Accept only POST request